 One of the things that make or break a blog is the understanding, or the lack thereof, of who your blog readers are.

-First of all, as I have repeatedly mentioned (because that’s just how important I think this is), you need a blog that serves and fulfills yourself first, before it can consistently and effectively serve other people.
+As I have repeatedly mentioned (because that’s just how important I think this is), you need a blog that serves and fulfills yourself first, before it can consistently and effectively serve other people.

 BUT you can’t stop there.